 - 1 Clove Garlic

-- Drizzle the bread with olive oil and then grill on the griddle pan until nicely toasted.
+- Drizzle the slices of bread with olive oil and place on a hot griddle and grill both sides.

 - Rub the toasted bread with a garlic clove before ladling the soup over the bread.

 Amount Per Serving: Calories: 250Total Fat: 10gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 8gCholesterol: 1mgSodium: 654mgCarbohydrates: 33gFiber: 8gSugar: 7gProtein: 10g